 Inspired by the Grangegorman Masterplan for development of the area, a camera will be used to engage the children on their journey of discovery to ‘reach out’ and explore their local community in transition, through art making, learning new skills and gaining experiences in the city and beyond.
 Some of the activities will include gallery visits, meeting artists, historical tours and photobook making.
-A small exhibition at the end of the residency, on the DIT Grangegorman campus, will have the children sharing some of their experiences and artworks with family, friends and other members of their communities.
+A small exhibition at the end of the residency, on the TU Dublin Grangegorman campus, will have the children sharing some of their experiences and artworks with family, friends and other members of their communities.

 - Artist Bios

 Brian Cregan is a lens based artist who explores the potential of photography to represent our relationship with landscape, natural history and the built environment.